TBD54566975/tbdex-js/README.md

 Prior to merging your branch into main, and given you have relevant semantic versioning changes, then you should run `pnpm changeset` locally.
 The CLI tool will walk you through a set of steps for you to define the semantic changes.
 This will create a randomly-named (and funnily-named) markdown file within the `.changeset/` directory.
 For example, see the `.changeset/sixty-tables-cheat.md` file on [this PR](https://github.com/TBD54566975/tbdex-js/pull/35/files).
 There is an analogy to staging a commit (using `git add`) for these markdown files, in that, they exist so that the developer can codify the semantic changes made but they don't actually update the semantic version.

-Whereafter, a `pnpm changeset version` command must be executed.
+**You can stop here!** It is recommended to merge your branch into main with the `.changeset/*.md` files, at which point, the Changeset GitHub Action will automatically pick up those changes and open a PR to automate the `pnpm changeset version` execution.
+For example, [see this PR](https://github.com/TBD54566975/tbdex-js/pull/36).
 This command will do two things: update the version numbers in the relevant `package.json` files & also aggregate Summary notes into the relevant `CHANGELOG.md` files.
 In keeping with the staged commit analogy, this is akin to the actual commit.
-You **do not need to execute this** prior to merging your changes into the main branch.
-We have a GitHub Actions workflow (which uses the [Action offered by Changesets](https://github.com/changesets/action)) to automate this process.

-It is recommended to merge your branch into main with the `.changet/*.md` files, at which point, the Changeset GitHub Action will automatically pick up those changes and open a PR to automate the `pnpm changeset version` execution.
-For example, [see this PR](https://github.com/TBD54566975/tbdex-js/pull/36).
+## Cutting Releases

+When a changeset PR is merged to main we will automatically create a GitHub release using the workflow [Create GH Release](./.github/workflows/create-gh-release.yml).

+> [!NOTE]
+>
+> This is done by detecting the merged PR branch name: `changeset-release/main`.

+Also, by creating the GH release, the packages will be automatically published to npm.
+So this way the engineer can simply just merge the changeset PR and the new GH Release and packages version will be automagically published to npm!

+## Steps for a new release publish

+Recap of the above changesets, plus the release process:

+1. Open a PR
+2. `changeset-bot` will automatically [comment on the PR](https://github.com/TBD54566975/tbdex-js/pull/30#issuecomment-1732721942) with a reminder & recommendations for semver
+3. Run `pnpm changeset` locally and push changes (`.changet/*.md`)
+4. Merge PR into `main`
+5. Profit from the release automation:
+   - [Create GH Release Workflow](./.github/workflows/create-gh-release.yml) will automatically create a new [GitHub Release](https://github.com/TBD54566975/tbdex-js/releases)
+   - [NPM Publish Workflow](./.github/workflows/npm-publish.yml) will automatically publish a [new version to NPM](https://www.npmjs.com/package/@tbdex/protocol?activeTab=versions)